PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two3.md

 Kim looked to Tom.

-She realised this was it, her chance to sell the pips.
-“I’ve come to sell apple pips.”
+She realised this was it, her chance: “I’ve come to sell apple pips.”

 There was another pause, but this one dropped.